oxinabox/oxinabox.github.io/_drafts/EarlyDex.md

 So kind of a tutorial.
 Also some thoughts on DexLang, and features.

-It is probably important to note I've never really done Haskell;
+It is important to note I've never really done Haskell.
-and while F# was once my favorite language, I've not done serious functional programming in well over 5 years.
+I've done a few tutorials years ago, but never really used it.
+I did a fair bit o F# at uni and liked it a lot used it for a few projects then, but again that was years ago.
+So I am no real functional programmer, let that be clear.

 ### Commands: